Causality-oriented robustness: exploiting general noise interventions: Distributional robustness

-as proved in Supplementary~\ref{proof_robust_causal}.
-The DRIG estimate may be preferred over the causal parameter for multiple reasons.
-First, since $v_{p+1}$ is restricted to be zero in $\C_{\mathrm{causal}}$, the causal parameter cannot be robust against perturbations on $(Y,H)$.
-Second, the causal parameter protects against arbitrary interventions on the covariates $X$, thus yielding overly conservative prediction models that come with a price of subpar predictive performance on moderately perturbed data.
-Finally, the causal parameter is often not identifiable, especially when the interventions during training are not sufficiently rich or happen not only to $X$.
+DRIG may be preferred over the causal parameter for multiple reasons.
+First, as $\tilde{\mathcal{C}} \subseteq \C_{\mathrm{causal}}$, the causal parameter protects against arbitrary interventions on the covariates $X$, thus yielding overly conservative prediction models that come with a price of subpar predictive performance on moderately perturbed data.
+Second, the causal parameter is often not identifiable, especially when the interventions do not happen on all the variables.

-In summary, DRIG is an attractive alternative for robust prediction over standard OLS estimators as well as anchor regression and the causal prediction model.
+In summary, DRIG is an attractive alternative for robust prediction over standard OLS estimators as well as anchor regression, group DRO, and the causal prediction model.